ZTF SN Ia DR2: Overview: Overview of the released data

 \subsection{Redshift}

-Each of our 3628 targets has a redshift, that comes from one of four sources in order of preference: public galaxy redshift catalog (2200, 60.6\%), galaxy emission lines visible in non-SEDm target spectra (199, 5.5\%), galaxy emission lines visible in SEDm spectra (121, 3.3\%), and estimated using \textsc{snid} SN~Ia template matching (1086, 30.0\%).
-The first two cases have a typical precision on the redshift, $\sigma_z \leq 10^{-4}$ and are refereed to as ``galaxy-redshifts'', while the latter have a precision of $\sigma_z \approx 10^{-3}$ and are referred to has ``SN-redshifts''.
-Of the 2200 galaxy catalog redshifts, 71\% comes from the DESI MOST Hosts program \citep{soumagnac2024}
+Each of our 3628 targets has a redshift that comes from one of four sources in order of preference: the public galaxy redshift catalog (2200, 60.6\%), galaxy emission lines visible in non-SEDm target spectra (199, 5.5\%), galaxy emission lines visible in SEDm spectra (121, 3.3\%), and estimated using \textsc{snid} SN~Ia template matching (1086, 30.0\%).
+The first two cases have a typical precision on the redshift, $\sigma_z \leq 10^{-4}$, and are referred to as ``galaxy-redshifts,'' while the latter have a precision of $\sigma_z \approx 10^{-3}$ and are referred to as ``SN redshifts.''
+Of the 2200 galaxy catalog redshifts, 71\% come from the DESI MOST Hosts program \citep{soumagnac2024}.

-Figure~\ref{fig:snidz} illustrates the accuracy and precision of the sn-feature based redshifts that account for 30\% of the sample (22\% for the volume limited sample $z<0.06$) using the sn-feature redshifts of SNe~Ia with galaxy redshifts \citep[mostly DESI, see][]{soumagnac2024}.
-We conclude that sn-feature redshifts are unbiased (average shift lower than $10^{-5}$) with a typical scatter of $3\,10^{-3}$ across the entire redshift range coverage by ZTF (see details in \num{Smith et al.}).
-Such a $\sigma_z \approx 3\,10^{-3}$ scatter ($900\,\mathrm{km\ s^{-1}}$) typically corresponds to a 0.09 mag additional scatter on the Hubble diagram at our median redshift $z_\mathrm{med}=0.07$.
+Figure~\ref{fig:snidz} illustrates the accuracy and precision of the SN-feature based redshifts that account for 30\% of the sample (22\% for the volume-limited sample, $z<0.06$) using the SN-feature redshifts of SNe~Ia with galaxy redshifts \citep[mostly DESI, see][]{soumagnac2024}.
+We conclude that SN-feature redshifts are unbiased (average shifts lower than $10^{-5}$) with a typical scatter of $3\,10^{-3}$ across the entire redshift range coverage by ZTF (see details in Smith et al. in prep).
+Such a $\sigma_z \approx 3\,10^{-3}$ scatter ($900\,\mathrm{km\ s^{-1}}$) typically corresponds to a 0.09 mag additional scatter on the Hubble diagram at our median redshift of $z_\mathrm{med}=0.07$.

 Redshift are given in the heliocentric frame and the DR2 redshift distribution is shown in Fig.~\ref{fig:scatterx1cz}.
-Since most of our hosts are brighter than 20 mag in $r$ band, the vast majority of our SN-redshifts shall soon be acquired and released by DESI as part of their bright galaxy survey program \citep{hahn2023}.
+Since most of our hosts are brighter than 20 mag in the $r$ band, the vast majority of our SN redshifts will soon be acquired and released by DESI as part of their bright galaxy survey program \citep{hahn2023}.